jviars/Chess/README.md

 - The game will display a message when it's checkmate or stalemate.

 ## Credits
-This game was created for fun by [jviars].
+This game was created for fun by jviars.
 Feel free to use, modify, and distribute it as you like.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.